husnakamilaa/husnakamilaa/README.md

 <h2 align="left">About Me</h2>

 <p>I have an interest in application development and data fields such as machine learning.
 Some of the tools I have used can be seen in the <a href="#tech-stack">Tech Stack</a> section.
-During my studies, I actively worked on several projects, such as <a href="https://github.com/husnakamilaa/Film">nontonApa</a>, <a href="https://github.com/husnakamilaa/20230140238_UAS_PDW">SIMPRAK</a> .
-I continue to develop my knowledge and skills, especially in the field of data.
+During my studies, I actively worked on several mini projects, such as <a href="https://github.com/husnakamilaa/minatKu">minatKu</a>, <a href="https://github.com/husnakamilaa/BimbelBee">BimbelBee</a>, <a href="https://github.com/husnakamilaa/Film">nontonApa</a>, <a href="https://github.com/husnakamilaa/20230140238_UAS_PDW">SIMPRAK</a>, and i'm still developing <a href="https://github.com/husnakamilaa/TandingIn">TandingIn</a>.
+I am still making progress in developing my knowledge and skills, especially in the field of data.
 In addition, I am open to collaborating and working in teams in developing various technology projects.</p>

 <h2 align="left" id="tech-stack">Tech Stack</h2>